foopsss/hosts/README.rst

 --------
 I keep a few branches on this project for the sake of being organized:

-- **master**: this is the one you'll probably care the most for.
+- **master**: this is the one you'll probably care the most for since it's the one instructions tell you to download.
 It has the most publicly released up to date version.
 - **third**: do not ask for its name, but it's used for me to add new sites to the file, followed by a pull request to update the file found in master.
 - **backup**: as the name says, it's just a copy of the up to date main master branch if it gets ruined by mistake.